CSCI 4830-800 (Research On-ramp) Course Materials for Spring 2026:

 - Pick one of your ideas (doesn't matter which one) and find three

-papers that talk about some of the research that has been done on
+the research that has been done on that idea.
+For each paper, turn

-that paper is about and/or why you chose it for your list.
+what it's about and/or why you chose it for your list.
+Please

 Homework for next time: